SciStarter: Approach, Activities, & Results

 The organization received a grant from the Simons Foundation to create open, customizable, plug-and-play software tools for ease of use, including application programming interface (API) documentation.
 Once projects are reviewed and shared on the site, anyone living within the prescribed geographic area of a study with internet access to the site can input live data.
 Information about SciStarter projects are also shared on the organization's partner sites, who export or import records with the SciStarter database.
 SciStarter's partner organizations include CitSci.org, the Atlas of Living Australia, Discover Magazine, the CitizenSci blog on the Public Library of Science (PLOS), the Philadelphia Media Network, Cornerstones of Science, the PBS television show "The Crowd and the Cloud", the PBS Kids television show "SciGirls," The TerraMar Project, Astronomy Magazine, the National Science Teachers Association (NSTA), and AllforGood.org.

 SciStarter began a partnership with the National Science Teachers Association (NSTA) to provide elementary, middle, high school, and college science teachers with age-appropriate citizen science-related activities for science classrooms.

 In 2012–2013, SciStarter organized a contest on the Instructables site to have participants develop do it yourself videos to support four different citizen science projects.
 The activities included creating a less-expensive hail pad for a weather-related project, creating methods of protecting sunflowers from animals before they are visited by bees, helping encourage and remind participants to submit data for a plant observation project, and finding low-cost methods for collecting and transmitting climate data wirelessly.

 In 2014, SciStarter partnered with the Science Cheerleaders and the Pop Warner Little Scholars organization to swab athletic shoes, smart phones, and other surfaces to identify the types of microbes growing in public spaces.
 Some of those microbes were launched to the International Space Station to observe their growth and behavior in microgravity.
 The project managed to collect a new species of microorganism and a draft genome for that species was subsequently mapped.

+In 2017-2025, SciStarter and Arizona State University, received grants from the Institute for Museum and Library Services and the Gordon and Betty Moore Foundation to create, scale and sustain "Libraries as Community Hubs for Citizen Science," a network of more than 1200 public libraries hosting programs and events and circulating citizen science kits to introduce people to SciStarter and citizen science.

+In 2026, SciStarter will partner with America 250's America Gives program to enlist volunteers to log 2.50 Million Acts of Science in April during Citizen Science Month, as part of the 250th Anniversary of the signing of the Declaration of Independence.